 As a condition of your use of KBase you accept sole responsibility for all files you upload or transfer through use of KBase.
-You recognize and accept that KBase does not guarantee long-term retention of user-uploaded data, and will not be responsible for any failure to store or transfer, or deletion, corruption or loss for any data, information or content contained in your files.
+While KBase routinely backs up files in cold storage, you recognize and accept that KBase does not guarantee long-term retention of user-uploaded data, and will not be responsible for any failure to store or transfer, or deletion, corruption or loss for any data, information or content contained in your files.
 It is strongly recommended that you backup all files prior to using KBase.

 OPEN SOURCE LICENSE

 All software developed by the KBase project team, and any contributed by you to KBase, is stored and maintained in the public KBase GitHub code repository under the MIT Open Source License (“License”).
 By contributing to or using KBase, you acknowledge having read and understood the License and agree to abide by it.